flhoest/Rubrik/Rubrik-Central/README.md

 	logo.png
 ```

+> Note : platform running the script must have access to Internet to fetch the various CSS and JS provided int he html <head> section.
+You can remove this constraint by downloading the CSS and JS.
+Full URL are in the main code.

 ```
  more to come, stay tuned !
 I'm almost ready to ship the code to the masses ;)
 ```